 This step needs to be done at least one hour before you cook your meat.
 To do this, you need to set up your grill with wood or whatever another alternative you choose.
 Wood does work the best since it helps give the meat that good old smokey flavor.
 But before you set your wood ablaze, add the chopped apple to it.
 This adds a little bit of additional flavor to the meat and helps elevate the taste of the dish.
 Let your grill heat up.
 The approximate temperature that you can start cooking at is around 250 degrees.
 Anything below that will make the meat harder to cook.
 Half an hour before you are ready to cook your meat, remove it from the refrigerator so that it can get to room temperature.
 By now, the spice rub should be set well onto the meat.

 In a spray bottle, add some apple juice, Worcestershire sauce, and vinegar.
 Shake this up well and make sure that the liquids are mixed adequately with each other.

 Step #6: Cook Your Ribs

-Before you place your ribs on the grill, you need to moisten it up with a little bit of vegetable oil.
+Before you place your ribs on the charcoal grill, you need to moisten it up with a little bit of vegetable oil.
 You can apply this with a brush to make sure that the meat doesn't stick to the grill and gets cooked well.
 Place the ribs on the grill, with the bony side of the piece facing down.
 It’s now time to break out that spray bottle and spray the entire piece of meat with the liquid mix that you have made.
 Once again, be sure to cover the whole surface of the meat to prevent the meat from being flavorful only on one part, and bland on the other.
-Cook the meat for a total of one hour, but don’t eat the ribs just yet, as there are still a few more steps that you need to do before you are done!
+Smoke ribs for a total cook time of one hour, but don’t eat the ribs just yet, as there are still a few more steps that you need to do before you are done!